Date of Degree

 Feedback Frequency, Motor Learning, Singing

 Copyright 2011 Lynn Milo Maxfield

 Maxfield, Lynn Milo.
-"Application of principles from motor-learning theory to the studio voice lesson: effects of feedback frequency on retention of classical singing technique." doctoral dissertation, University of Iowa, 2011.
+"Application of principles from motor-learning theory to the studio voice lesson: effects of feedback frequency on retention of classical singing technique."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.